masterzdran/masterzdran.github.io/_posts/2020-01-15-Visual_Studio_Dev_Essencials.md

   - Azure Community
   - Developer Community

-These benefits, most likelly, will change through time and may increase if you have a MSDN subscription.
+These benefits, most likely, will change through time and may increase if you have a MSDN subscription.

 ## Downloads